mlpack/mlpack/src/mlpack/tests/README.md

 ## Add tests

-We have a rich test suite, consisting of almost 2000 test and still counting.
-So it is suggested to add tests when:
+We have a rich test suite, consisting of almost 2000 tests (and still counting).
+It is suggested to add tests when:

 - Adding new functionality.
 - Fixing regressions and bugs.